What’s the problem?

 What steps could we take to get started?

-- Make banks and financial firms apply for pre-authorisation of new services to ensure they do no harm and serve society.
+- Make banks and financial firms apply for pre-authorisation of new services, so that we may check that they do no harm and serve society.
 A bit like we do with medicines.

-- Build a safe corral: ensure all financial instruments are recorded and subject to regulation supervision.
-OTC does not mean beyond scrutiny and finance must come out of the shadows.
+- Build a safe corral: ensure all financial instruments, particularly derivatives, are recorded and subject to regulation & supervision.
+Over-the-counter( OTC) does not mean beyond scrutiny.

 - Reduce tax avoidance through public country-by-country reporting.